 As you can see, the buildup is pretty logical, especially if you pay per year rather than per month.
 Doing so saves you between 20 and 25 percent, so generally speaking, an annual subscription is the way to go.

 Looking over the plans, you’d be tempted to think the Basic plan is a steal at just $8 per user per month, but that’s far from the truth.
-Its features are poor, to say the least; all you get is a list and kanban board.
-As you can read in our Asana vs monday.com piece, you can get more in Asana’s free plan.
+Its features are poor, to say the least; all you get is a dashboard on top of the free plan’s list and kanban board.
+As you can read in our Asana vs monday.com piece, you can get more overall functionality from Asana’s free plan.

 However, once we go up a step, we start cooking with gas.
 The Standard plan offers most — if not all — of the project management features that a small business could wish for.
 It has a calendar view, a timeline and its own map view, which all will help company teams plan tasks well in advance, no matter where your team is located.

 At $10 per user per month, it costs as much as Trello but is far more powerful (read our Trello pricing guide).
 Even taking into account that monday.com offers fewer integrations than Trello (though not by much), it would still be the better option, as you can read in this comparison of monday.com vs Trello.

 The Pro and Enterprise plans are both aimed at much larger businesses, offering lots of extra security options and control over what users can do.
 If you’re interested in the Enterprise plan, you’ll have to contact monday.com directly for a quote — the same goes for any team larger than 50 signing up for the lower-tier plans.

 The Pro plan’s biggest draw would be its extra views, which give you more oversight over larger teams.
 The workload view shows who is doing what and who could do more, while charts can help give you a bird’s-eye view of how tasks are coming along.